MustafaMarwat/Amazon-Food-Review-Sentiment-Analysis-ML/README.md

-# Sentiment-Analysis-of-Amazon-Customers-Reviews-for-Food-Products-Using-Machine-Learning-Approach
-# Sentiment Analysis of Product Reviews
+# Sentiment Analysis of Amazon Customer's Reviews for Food Products Using Machine Learning Approach

 This repository contains Python code for a project that focuses on sentiment analysis of product reviews.
 The project implements and compares three types of linear classifiers: the perceptron algorithm, the average perceptron algorithm, and the Pegasos algorithm.
 It uses a dataset of product reviews from Amazon customers and explores the impact of different features on classifier performance.